Kristina01111000/Drws_site/README.md

 - Blurb on why dr w is doing this for free, where it should be?
 Dr W is committed to making the world better by helping people connect to the ancient wisdom, so he is making all of his knowledge for free -> he is doing this

-- added woocomerce, not activated, need api key for paypal, need one for stripe?
+- added woocomerce, not activated, need api key for paypal
+- check if we need an api for stripe